ETHZ-INS/BehaviorFlow/README.md

 ![](README_files/figure-markdown_github/unnamed-chunk-39-1.png)

-### 2D embedding of transition data
+### Behavior Flow Fingerprinting

+In this section we introduce the concept of Behavior Flow Figerprinting (BFF).
+This method will look at all transitions for each sample and try to figure out how close each sample is to other samples. we can further color by treatment variables that can be categorical or continuous. the resulting 2D embedding will be much better understandable for us to see how close groups are to each other and how many outliers are present in general.
-To further gain an idea of how variable and different our groups are across all files based on transitions we can use:
+To perform a BFF across all files based on transitions we can use:

 ``` r
 Plot2DEmbedding(US, transitionmatrices = "kmeans.25", colorby = "Condition", color = c("grey","red"), plot.sem = T)